ibm-cloud-docs/vpc/bs_snapshots_faqs.md

 For example, if your backup plan takes snapshots daily and you specified 5 remote copies to keep, then at any time the oldest remote copy is less than 5 days old.
 If you already have 5 remote copies in a region, then the system deletes the oldest one to make room for the new snapshot copy.

-Manually created copies remain in the other region until you delete it.
+Manually created copies remain in the other region until you delete them.

 ## How many snapshots can I take?
 {: faq}